prog4biol/pfb2019/README.md

 #### Creating Custom Exceptions

 We can create our own custom exception.
 We will need to create a new class of exception.
-Below is the sytax to do this.
+Below is the syntax to do this.

 ```python
 import sys